bixb922/crank-organ/doc-hardware/README.md

 ![touch pad](touchpad.jpg)

 Connect with one single wire to the GPIO input port of the ESP32-S3, for example at GPIO 5.

+The touchpad is the simplest way to order the microcontroller to start a tune.
+Tunes are queued, either in previously prepared setlist, or by tapping the tune on the tunelist page.
+They are left waiting until any of these event happen:

+* You touch and release the touchpad
+* If a crank rotation sensor is installed, the crank starts
+* The "start" button on the performance page is pressed (needs cell phone)

+When the crank rotation sensor is installed, that's certainly the best option of all.

 ## Tools